 The insurance laws of 16 jurisdictions, including Wisconsin, our domiciliary state, require a mortgage insurer to maintain a minimum amount of statutory capital relative to the risk in force (or a similar measure) in order for the mortgage insurer to continue to write new business.
 We refer to these requirements as the "State Capital Requirements."
 While they vary among jurisdictions, the most common State Capital Requirements allow for a maximum risk-to-capital ratio of 25 to 1.
-A risk-to-capital ratio will increase if (i) the percentage decrease in capital exceeds the percentage decrease in insured risk, or (ii) the percentage increase in capital is less than the percentage increase in capital so the result of parts of results of reserv
+A risk-to-capital ratio will increase if (i) the percentage decrease in capital exceeds the percentage decrease in insured risk, or (ii) the percentage increase in capital is less than the percentage increase in insured risk.
+Wisconsin does not regulate capital by using a risk-to-capital measure but instead requires a minimum policyholder position ("MPP").
+The "policyholder position" of a mortgage insurer is its net worth or surplus, contingency reserve and a portion of the reserves for unearned premiums.

 In 2013, we entered into a quota share reinsurance transaction with a group of unaffiliated reinsurers that reduced our risk-to-capital ratio.
-At March 31, 2014, MGIC's riskto-capital ratio was 15.3 to 1, below the maximum allowed by the jurisdictions with State Capital Requirements, and its policyholder position was \$519 million above the required MPP of \$1.0 billion.
+At March 31, 2014, MGIC's risk-to-capital ratio was 15.3 to 1, below the maximum allowed by the jurisdictions with State Capital Requirements, and its policyholder position was \$519 million above the required MPP of \$1.0 billion.
 Although the reinsurance transaction has been approved by the GSEs, it is possible that under the GSE Counterparty Financial Requirements and/or the revised State Capital Requirements discussed below, MGIC will not be allowed full credit for the risk ceded to the reinsurers under the transaction.
 If MGIC is disallowed full credit, MGIC may terminate the transaction, without penalty, when such disallowance becomes effective.
 At this time, we expect MGIC to continue to comply with the current State Capital

 Requirements, although we cannot assure you of such compliance.
-You should read the rest of these risk factors for informationabout matters that could negatively affect such compliance.
+You should read the rest of these risk factors for information about matters that could negatively affect such compliance.

-At March 31, 2014, the risk-to-capital ratio of our combinedinsurance operations (which includes reinsurance affiliates) was 17.6 to 1.
-Reinsurance transactions with affiliatespermit MGIC to write insurance with a higher coverage percentage than it could on its own under certain state-specific requirements.
+At March 31, 2014, the risk-to-capital ratio of our combined insurance operations (which includes reinsurance affiliates) was 17.6 to 1.
+Reinsurance transactions with affiliates permit MGIC to write insurance with a higher coverage percentage than it could on its own under certain state-specific requirements.
 A higher risk-to-capital ratio on a combined basis may indicate that, in order for MGIC to continue to utilize reinsurance arrangements with its affiliates, unless a waiver of the State Capital Requirements from regulators continues to be effective, additional capital contributions to the reinsurance affiliates could be needed.

-The National Association of Insurance Commissioners("NAIC") previously announced that it plans to revise the minimum capital and surplus requirements for mortgage insurers that are provided for in its Mortgage Guaranty Insurance Model Act.
+The National Association of Insurance Commissioners ("NAIC") previously announced that it plans to revise the minimum capital and surplus requirements for mortgage insurers that are provided for in its Mortgage Guaranty Insurance Model Act.
 The NAIC has established a working group of state regulators that is considering this issue, although no date has been established by which the NAIC must propose revisions to such requirements.
 Depending on the scope of revisions made by the NAIC, MGIC may be prevented from writing new business in the jurisdictions adopting such revisions.